shylsh/100-days-SQL/README.md

 # 100 days SQL
- Try to write atleast 2 queries a day
+ Try to Solve atleast 2 queries a day